Updated: Jul 8

 Many glasses and contact wearers complain of dry eyes and do not fully understand what is actually causing the issue.
-Our team at Prairie Eye Care in Winnebago, Manitoba is eager to provide education to individuals regarding their eye health and give patients practical suggestions and treatments that can improve their eyes.
-If you struggle with dry eyes in the Winnebago area, then continue reading on to see how our Prairie Eye Care clinic can help.
+Our team at Prairie Eye Care in Winnipeg, Manitoba is eager to provide education to individuals regarding their eye health and give patients practical suggestions and treatments that can improve their eyes.
+If you struggle with dry eyes in Winnipeg, then continue reading on to see how our Prairie Eye Care clinic can help.

 Source of moisture: The eyes have it